 These findings illustrate that efforts to diversify the student body at selective colleges need to focus not only on changing how institutions evaluate applicants for admission, but also on whom colleges consider for admission in the first place.
 To this end, we examined the potential for achieving racial/ethnic diversity following a nationwide ban on race-conscious admissions if, in addition to adopting class-conscious admissions practices, institutions also expanded the selective college applicant pool to include every high school graduate (Table 3).
 This analysis shows the level of diversity that could be achieved if the college admissions process were overhauled in two fundamental ways: (1) by standardizing the criteria by which all institutions consider applicants for admission, and (2) by adopting a centralized process of direct admissions to selective colleges that considered every high school graduate for admission, regardless of whether or not they applied.
-In other words, this analysis, while not reflective of how the admissions process is expected to change if race-conscious admissions practices are prohibited, reveals the limits to increasing racial/ethnic diversity if all selective colleges dramatically changed which students they privileged groups across all institutions.
-In other considered for admission and how they evaluated words, if race can be considered in admissions those students. practices, achieving a student body at selective colleges that most closely mirrors the racial/ Representation among all underrepresented ethnic composition of the population graduating racial/ethnic groups could be greater than from the nation's high schools would require it is today if the college admissions process changing how institutions evaluate applicants for changed in the two fundamental ways described admission.
-But to achieve the same progress if above.
-For example, if all colleges admitted race is prohibited from consideration, institutions students from the entire high school class would need to change both how they evaluate based on the combination of academic merit applicants for admission and whom they and socioeconomic status (Model 4), Hispanic/ evaluate.
-Latino representation at selective colleges could rise to 18.5 percent of the enrolling class, Black/ These changes to admissions and enrollment African American representation could rise to could put substantial financial pressure on 6.6 percent, and AI/AN/NH/PI representation selective colleges, which, in order to increase could rise to 0.4 percent.
-Some class-conscious both enrollment and student success among models could increase Black/African American underrepresented groups, would need to invest in representation even further than 6.6 percent. providing financial support to students from lowbut would cause Hispanic/Latino representation income backgrounds as well as academic and to decline or stay the same.
-Still, none of the nonacademic student support services.
-Public models would come close to matching the racial/ policy could provide leverage for such changes ethnic distribution of the graduating high school for example, by offering financial incentives to institutions that reserve at least 15 percent of class. seats for students who qualify for a federal Pell Moreover, redesigning the college admissions Grant.60 Ultimately, though, institutions would process would have almost identical impacts likely need to engage in capital campaigns on racial/ethnic diversity as maintaining the focused specifically on supporting students existing applicant pool to selective colleges from low-income backgrounds and racial and while expanding the use of race-conscious ethnic minority groups in order to establish a admissions and eliminating preferences for sustainable plan for achieving sizable diversity legacy applicants, student athletes, and other gains.
+In other words, this analysis, while not reflective of how the admissions process is expected to change if race-conscious admissions practices are prohibited, reveals the limits to increasing racial/ethnic diversity if all selective colleges dramatically changed which students they considered for admission and how they evaluated those students.

+Representation among all underrepresented racial/ethnic groups could be greater than it is today if the college admissions process changed in the two fundamental ways described above.
+For example, if all colleges admitted students from the entire high school class based on the combination of academic merit and socioeconomic status (Model 4), Hispanic/ Latino representation at selective colleges could rise to 18.5 percent of the enrolling class, Black/ African American representation could rise to 6.6 percent, and AI/AN/NH/PI representation could rise to 0.4 percent.
+Some class-conscious models could increase Black/African American representation even further than 6.6 percent, but would cause Hispanic/Latino representation to decline or stay the same.
+Still, none of the models would come close to matching the racial/ ethnic distribution of the graduating high school class.